Fees for Services

 I do not accept insurance and am not on any insurance panels.
 As a licensed therapist I can provide you a monthly statement (sometimes called a superbill) that you may be able to submit to your insurance company for out-of-network coverage and possible reimbursement.

 Depending on your plan, your insurance company may reimburse you up to 20-70% of the fee when you see an out-of-network provider.
 If you want to know if you can be reimbursed, I suggest you call your insurance company and ask about your plan’s out-of-network coverage for mental health providers.
 Here are some important questions to ask when you call them:

 - Does my plan provide out-of-network reimbursement for mental health?

 - Am I covered to see a Licensed Marriage and Family Therapist?

-- I live in San Francisco*, what is your accepted maximum fee for therapists in San Francisco*?
+- I live in San Francisco*, is there an accepted maximum fee for therapists*?
 What percentage of that fee do you cover?

 - Is there a deductible I need to meet before you will start to reimburse me?

 - Is there a maximum amount you will reimburse within a year or period of time?